Proton beam therapy

 The government committed £250 million capital investment for both NHS proton beam therapy centres.
 This includes the buildings and PBT cyclotron and gantries, providing 6 NHS treatment rooms (3 at each centre).

 Both Trusts have more information about the new proton beam therapy centres on their websites.
-This includes information on the clinical facilities, their location and, for UCLH, progress on construction.
+This includes information on the clinical facilities and their location.

 NHS England proton beam therapy policies, standard operating procedure and service specification

-Links to all of NHS England’s clinical commissioning policies on proton beam therapy, and a link to the proton beam therpy service specification can be found below:
+Links to all of NHS England’s clinical commissioning policies on proton beam therapy, and a link to the proton beam therapy service specification can be found below: